Deutsche Bank cuts investment banking jobs as M&A deals dry up

 A Deutsche bank spokesperson declined to comment.

+That return to hiring was significant for Deutsche after years of losses, retrenchment and layoffs.

+The bank reports third quarter earnings on Wednesday.
+Analysts expect it to report a ninth consecutive quarter of profit, a notable streak after years of losses.

-(Reporting by Mehnaz Yasmin in Bengaluru and Saeed Azhar in New York; Editing by Vinay Dwivedi)
+(Reporting by Mehnaz Yasmin in Bengaluru, Saeed Azhar in New York, Tom Sims in Frankfurt; Editing by Vinay Dwivedi and Josie Kao)

 ((Mehnaz.Yasmin@thomsonreuters.com;))